 We also support any student experiencing personal difficulties that are significantly impacting on their university experience and ability to study.
 Sometimes we do this by engaging with the student themselves but we also provide direct support and guidance to friends, coursemates and housemates of students who are causing concern.
 As well as helping students to access appropriate support services within the University, we have links to external support agencies who provide specialist intervention that the University may not be resourced for e.g. Sheffield Rape and Sexual Assault Centre , South Yorkshire Police, Domestic Abuse Coordination Team, Sheffield Drugs and Alcohol Services.

 Some of the situations that we assist and advise on include:

 - sexual violence (current or historic)

 - housing/relationship issues

 - students who have stopped engaging with their academic studies

-Central Welfare and Guidance works closely with Student Access To Mental Health Support who are the first place for students to explore and access a range of psychological support.
+We work closely with Student Access To Mental Health Support (SAMHS) who are available to help students explore and access a broad range of psychological support.